Is Site Audit a Replacement for Semrush or Ahrefs?

 Question 3: Do you need deep technical audits (schema optimization, advanced accessibility, real device testing)?

-- Yes → Use Scan
+- Yes → Use Site Audit

 - No → Free tools (Lighthouse, Google Search Console) might be enough